 Through collaboration, innovation and a shared determination to make the UK a better place to live and thrive, the IEP is part of a growing global movement that’s trying to solve age-old problems with new ways of thinking.

 Through the IEP, members work together to focus on social issues and see how to solve them.
 It’s open for organisations who want to play a positive and purposeful role in society, by creating a systemic change in our economy.

 The IEP is currently focused on three flagship challenges: – financial inclusion and capability, mental health at work, and transition to work for young people.
-Against each of these challenges the IEP has launched a number of collaborative projects and is supporting 18 social innovators to scale what they do.
+Against each of these challenges, the IEP has launched a number of collaborative projects and is supporting 18 social innovators to scale what they do.
 Read more about the 18 innovators in the grant winners blog post.

 The key to the IEP’s success is reaching more people.
 As this will ensure that those who can benefit from the solutions we’re working on will do so.
 And feel an active part of our economy as a result.